christoforos-nikolaou/BC205/FinalProjects_2024.md

 Some of the topics are described in brief and without further details.
 They will be further elaborated once they are assigned to people (or groups).

-You may choose to work alone or in groups of two.
-Some projects are a bit simple to be assigned to two people so I am denoting each topic with either (1) or (2) at the end, to let you know which can be shared.

 The **deadline** for handing in your projects is **Sunday July 7th, 2024**.

 1. **Alignment-free pairwise sequence similarity using common subsequences**.
 There are various methods that attempt to work around the concept of sequence alignment in quantifying sequence similarity.
 One of them is based on Common Subsequences, which is basically a method based on k-mer frequency comparison taken to the extreme with either looking at the longest common substring (or substrings) between two given sequences.